Entangled subspaces and generic local state discrimination with pre-shared entanglement: Introduction

 We also define $r$-entangled subspaces of the symmetric and antisymmetric spaces, which correspond to bosonic and fermionic entangled subspaces, respectively \cite{Grabowski_2012}.
-We determine the maximum dimension of such subspaces.
-We also explicitly construct maximal symmetric and antisymmetric $r$-entangled subspaces of bipartite space for arbitrary $r$, and of multipartite space for $r=1$, which matches the cases of standard $r$-entangled subspace constructions presented in \cite{BHAT_2006,Cubitt_2008}.
+We explicitly construct maximal symmetric and antisymmetric $r$-entangled subspaces of bipartite space for arbitrary $r$, and of multipartite space for $r=1$, which matches the cases of standard $r$-entangled subspace constructions presented in \cite{BHAT_2006,Cubitt_2008}.

 It is known that, under various notions of entanglement, the maximum dimension of an entangled subspace is precisely the maximum number of negative eigenvalues of an entanglement witness \cite{Augusiak_2011, Johnston_2013,Johnston_2019}.
-The number of negative eigenvalues quantifies "how good" the witness is at detecting entanglement.
+The number of negative eigenvalues quantifies ``how good" the witness is at detecting entanglement.
 We prove that this connection between subspaces and negative eigenvalues holds under a much more general notion of witness, including multipartite $r$-entanglement witnesses.

 There are other types of entangled subspaces that have been studied in previous works: \textit{non-positive partial transpose subspaces}, for which every mixed state supported on that subspace has non-positive partial transpose \cite{Johnston_2013, Johnston_2019}; \textit{genuinely entangled subspaces}, for which every element is non-product with respect to every bipartition \cite{Cubitt_2008,PhysRevA.98.012313}; and subspaces of bipartite space with high entropy of entanglement \cite{Hayden_2006}.
 Entangled subspaces are connected to unextendible product bases, and have found applications, for example, in quantum error correction \cite{PhysRevA.76.042309,PhysRevA.69.052330} and quantum tomography \cite{Heinosaari_2013}.